johngibbs/AMDHotkeys/README.md

 ## Installation

-To install the AMDHotkeysModule, follow these steps:
+To install the AMDHotkeys module, follow these steps:

 1. Download the module files.
-2. Place the `AMDHotkeysModule` folder in one of the following locations:
+2. Place the `AMDHotkeys` folder in one of the following locations:
    - `$HOME\Documents\WindowsPowerShell\Modules`
    - `$PSModulePath` (check the current paths using `$env:PSModulePath`)